TheoC26/school-vault/hurston ethnography project draft.md

 "What's up Charlie!
 What's goin on?"
 He walks in and gives me a small upwards nod, a gesture more for formality than friendliness.

 "Hey Joey..."
 His head stays looking at the carpet, as though he was looking for something.
-Something to pass the time.
+Something to make time move quicker.

 - make this guy super talkative